choojs/choo-handbook/content/your-first-choo-app/README.md

 If this value contains a string, but does *not* match the `type` of animal our `map()` function is currently iterating over, we exit this function early by returning nothing.
 This means we don't render anything to the screen during this iteration.
 In all other circumstances (if there *is* a match, or we aren't filtering at all), then we render the animal to the screen during that iteration.

-To active our filter, let's add some new template markup to our `main.js` template, which renders a list of anchor elements, each linking out to a specific animal's filter:
+To activate our filter, let's add some new template markup to our `main.js` template, which renders a list of anchor elements, each linking out to a specific animal's filter:

 ```js
 // ...